MoMo830/AliG/README.md

 * **Too Low:** If the Line Step is too small, the laser passes will overlap excessively.
 This results in a **much darker image**, loss of detail, and potential over-charring of the wood fibers due to accumulated heat.
 * **Too High:** If the Line Step is too large, you will see **visible gaps or white "striped" zones** between the passes where the material remains unmarked, leading to a faded and inconsistent result.

+### X-resolution scale
+The X-resolution scale reduces the resolution along the X-axis in order to reduce the controller workload and reach the desired feedrate.
+To maintain a feedrate of 3000mm/min, a value of **1.2** is sufficient for my setup.

 ### Thermal Correction
 The Thermal Correction setting adjusts the power ramp of your laser.
 By increasing this coefficient, you slow down the power rise, keeping the laser at lower intensities for a longer range of gray tones.
 This prevents premature wood carbonization and preserves subtle details in highlights and mid-tones, ensuring that high power is only reached for the deepest blacks.